J C Klinkosch - Vienna 1880

 He became a certified silversmith on the 25th January 1844.
 In 1848 he married Elise.
 He was Captain of the Civil Guard during the riots of 1848.
 In 1851 he took over the business from his father.

-In 1864 he formed a partnership with Stephan Mayerhofer and
+In 1831 he had formed a partnership with Stephan Mayerhofer and

 the partnership traded as Mayerhofer & Klinkosch.